damianpumar/MyResume/src/content/courses/ddd-hexagonal-tdd.md

 > - ⌨️ Development environment working
 > - 🏃 Java, C# or Typescript
 > - 📜 git
-> - 🕸️ I repo in common, all with access to it.

 > 🏋🏼 The work modality will be with [https://www.codescouts.academy/blog/mob-programming/](https://www.codescouts.academy/blog/mob-programming/)